Mejolov24/CardStudio/ROADMAP.md

 This is the function Workflow:
 First, we check if the requested sample exists, if it does we return the same sample.

-If it doesnt we search for all nearest sample in the current category, if there is one, we return its SID.
+If it doesn't we search for all nearest sample in the current category, if there is one, we return its SID.
 (Fallback 1)

 If there isnt a neighbor, we return the SID 255 wich is EmbeddedSineWave (Fallback 2)